Railk/T3S/README.md

 The Sublime Text Status bar will indicate Typescript initializing during this phase and disapear when it's finished

 ##### Auto-completion :
-You can circle through the function variables (if there's some) like with the snippets width that <code>tab</code> key
+You can circle through the function variables (if there's some) like with the snippets with the <code>tab</code> key

 ##### Error highlighting :
 You can click on highlighted part to see the error description in the status bar